katriellucas/lecarde-2/README.md

 ## Changelog

+#### [0.9.0.1] - 2023/6/6 ####

+`ADDED` - "LC2_KeyBinding.ini" in the release tag.
+(Aceearly1993)
+`CHANGED` - Re-enabled small keyboard region controls for those who happened to prefer small keyboard region.
+(Aceearly1993)
+`CHANGED` - The alternate pause key (plays jingle and the screen stays still when paused) from "Space bar" to "Esc" in order to not interfere the new default keyboard control.
+(Aceearly1993)
+`CHANGED` - "Guide" screen UI to reflect the hotkey changes.
+(Aceearly1993)
+`FIXED` - An issue where the keyboard control in "true start screen" did not work if start the game in a fresh new location where the "LC2_KeyBinding.ini" is not generated yet.
+(Aceearly1993)
+`FIXED` - Minor display issue in various Brazilian-Portuguese texts.
+(Aceearly1993)

 #### [0.9.0.0] - 2023/6/5 ####
 `ADDED` - Last bit of missing Brazilian-Portuguese texts and pictures.
 (Aceearly1993 & Katriel)
 `ADDED` - Japanese and S.Chinese now have unique monster guide enemy name counterpart instead of sharing the default English counterpart.
 (Aceearly1993)